-Staycity Aparthotels implement stronger safety measures across all apartments to protect guests
+Staycity implement strong safety measures across apartments for guests

 The COVID-19 pandemic has forced nearly every industry to adapt their business to meet new needs.
 The travel industry in particular has undergone extreme changes to better serve their customers - Key Workers that are travelling to keep our citizens safe and economies running.